"Worldwide, 125 million people are dealing with the effects of psoriasis."

 Reduce your stress levels

-Just take a pause and start calming down and being present.
+Just take a pause and start implementing methods to reduce stress and restore calm.
 Stress is known to play one of the biggest roles in psoriasis.
 It's just one of the reasons we need to manage our stress better, and stress reduction is essential to naturally healing and preventing psoriasis.
-Exercising, deep breathing, going outside for a walk, using essential oils, spending time on a hobby that sparks your joy, and other things that you enjoym, is what you need to help reduce your stress levels.
+Exercising, deep breathing, going outside for a walk, using essential oils, spending time on a hobby, and doing other things that you enjoy can help reduce your stress levels.

 The next one is to apply a natural based, topical oil or salve.
 There are three natural topical remedies that have shown positive effects for treating psoriasis.